miguel-samaniego/Screw-and-Nut-Detection-TFOD-API-/README.md

 # Image Processing Coursework

 <p>This repository contains all the files used to create and train an object detection model that is able to distinguish between nuts and screws.
-The Jupyter Notebooks inlcuded in this repository contains all the instructions and scripts that were used to train the custom object detection model.
-The Jupyter Notebooks and the scripts included in this repository are a property of <a href="https://www.youtube.com/c/nicholasrenotte">Nicholas Renotte</a>.
-The team made slight modifications to these scripts and the notebooks to fit the purpose of our application.
-Nicholas Renotte's <a href=https://www.youtube.com/watch?v=yqkISICHH-U&t=4178s>Tensorflow Object Detection Tutorial</a>  was referenced to create the custom detection model presented in this coursework.
+The Jupyter Notebooks included in this repository contain all the instructions and scripts that were used to train the custom object detection model.
+<p><a href="https://www.youtube.com/c/nicholasrenotte">Nicholas Renotte</a>'s <a href=https://www.youtube.com/watch?v=yqkISICHH-U&t=4178s>Tensorflow Object Detection Tutorial</a>  was referenced to create the custom detection model presented in this coursework.
+The team made the corresponding modifications to the scripts and notebooks included in the tutorial to fit the purpose of the application (detection of nuts and screws).
 <br>

 ## Navigating this repository